Qualys-Public/AWS_Cloud_Agent_Bootstrap/README.md

 # Deployment:

 ## Lambda:
  1. Create a Lambda function named Invoke-QCA and copy the contents from the file.
-It does following tasks:
+It performs the following tasks:

-* Checks Whether the SSM agent is installed on the instance and has the instance assigned instance profile for SSM to run.
+* Checks whether the AWS Systems Manager Agent (SSM agent) is installed on the instance and has the instance assigned instance profile for SSM to run.

 * Builds the commands and send it to Run command via an API.
-It populates the parameters ie ActivationID, CustomerID, AgentLocationWindows, AgentLocationDebian, AgentLocationRPM.
+It populates the parameters: _ActivationID, CustomerID, AgentLocationWindows, AgentLocationDebian, AgentLocationRPM_.
 Agents will be stored at S3 Bucket.
-Note: don’t FORGET to change the Input parameters titled “REPLACE_ME”.
+**Note: Ensure that you insert the apt Input parameters titled _“REPLACE_ME”_.**

 ![Image](parameters.png?raw=true)